wkeys-exe/Wbit/README.md

    balances[_address] -= _value;  }
    ```
 ## Executing Program
-To compile and deploy this program you can use Remix IDE at https://remix.ethereum.org/
+To compile and deploy this program you can use Remix IDE at https://remix.ethereum.org/ .

-The file can be save at .sol and should be first compiled by using Solidity Compiler .
+The file can be save at .sol and should be first compiled by using Solidity Compiler.
+To complile in Solidity Compiler you navigate to the vertical bar on left and clikc on Solidity compiler below the search button.
+Here you click "Compile Wbit.sol".
+The program is now Compiled.

-Once deployed the Mint and Burn function can be tested.
+Once compiled you can deploy it by going to Deploy and Run Transactions just below Solidity Compiler.
+You can deploy by click on gon the deploy button.

 ## Created By